-(1) The stable existence and residence of high-density $((\rho{melr}-\rho{solid})/\rho{solid} >+1\sim2\%$, even up to ~+10%) melt requires, in the scenario we studied, the participation of a cold source, and corresponding lateral temperature differences between ~4000 °K at the plume central regions to <~3900 °K at the plume-cooling intermediate mantle region, separated by horizontal distances of about 100 (<±50) km.
-The plume-cooling intermediate region is the region where heat flows from the hot plume base (at the center of our model) towards a neighboring cold-source (not explicitly modeled in our settings) such as a subducted plate that advected cold isotherms from the surface (Figure 10); a configuration that may last for several hundred Myr regarding mantle viscosities and thermal diffusivities.
-(2) To obtain the ULVZs results with a high aspect ratio that matches seismic observations, the high-density melt requires the participation of a CMB-mantle flow that is oriented with internal reverse circulation of/inside the plume broad basal region.
-Furthermore, the fluid dynamics of this problem dictates that the solid velocity magnitude is related to the melt liquid-body morphology.
-ULVZs morphology with a flat top and sharp edge necessitate local CMB-mantle flow horizontal speeds about >3 times the characteristic convective speed of the lower mantle (~1 cm/yr), and this could be attained by episodic mantle forces and/or outer core interactions (favored by CMB topography that enhances resistance and coupling of the flow stresses, and potentially/eventually magnetic forces).
+(1) The stable existence and residence of high-density ($(\rho{melt}-\rho{solid})/\rho{solid} > +1-2\%$, reaching $\sim +10\%$) melt requires, in the scenario we studied, the participation of a cold source, and corresponding lateral temperature differences between ~ 4000 K at the plume central regions to $<\sim 3900$ K at the plume-cooling intermediate mantle region, separated by horizontal distances of about 100 ($\pm < 50$) km.
+The plume-cooling intermediate region is the region where heat flows from the hot plume base (at the center of our model) towards a neighboring cold source (not explicitly modeled in our settings), such as a subducted plate that advects cold isotherms from the surface (Figure 10); a configuration that may last for several hundred million years with respect to mantle viscosities and thermal diffusivities.

-(3) The local CMB-mantle flow facilitated by CMB topography interacting with the outer core may be important (and perhaps crucial) in developing mega-ULVZs, especially when the latter is spread/located near the edges of a superplume; phenomena which may be transient in the Earth's mantle evolution.
-Our point of view is related to the fact that seismic-observations studies discovered ULVZs in some "cold zones" with higher seismic-wave speeds.
-Still, their lateral extents are smaller due to temperature and topographic gradient amplitude limitations.
+- (2) To obtain ULVZ results with a high aspect ratio that matches seismic observations, high-density melt requires the participation of a CMB-mantle flow that is oriented with internal reverse circulation of/inside the plume broad basal region.
+Furthermore, the fluid dynamics of this problem dictate that the magnitude of the velocity is related to the melt liquid-body morphology.
+The ULVZ morphology with a flat top and sharp edge necessitates local CMB-mantle flow horizontal speeds of approximately >3 times the characteristic convective speed of the lower mantle (~1 cm/yr), which can be attained by episodic mantle forces and/or outer core interactions (favored by CMB topography that enhances resistance and coupling of the flow stresses, and potentially/eventually magnetic forces). - (3) The local CMB-mantle flow facilitated by the CMB topography interacting with the outer core may be important (and perhaps crucial) in developing mega-ULVZs, particularly when the latter is spread or located near the edges of a superplume, phenomena that may be transient in mantle evolution of the Earth.
+Our point of view is related to the fact that seismic-observations studies discovered ULVZs in certain "cold zones" with higher seismic-wave speeds.
+However, their lateral extents were smaller owing to the limitations of temperature and topographic gradient amplitude.